Updates will be issued Mon -Wed-Fri unless otherwise noted

 - LARGE EVENTS SCHEDULED FOR SUMMER 2020.
 Large events will not be feasible this summer.
-This will include the Bristol July 4th Parade and the Newport Jazz and Folk Festivals.
+This will include the Newport Jazz and Folk Festivals and a significantly reduced Bristol July 4th Parade.
 No weddings that would include a significant number of guests (more than 50) will likely not be allowed in June or July.
 The situation will be monitored and wedding gatherings of up to 100 could be allowed by August.

 - EXECUTIVE ORDER ON UNEMPLOYMENT INSURANCE.
 The Governor signed Executive Order 20-19 which addresses the UI system.